zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2021_ivi_intent.md

 code: https://github.com/visdesignlab/intent-system

 abstract: "
-<p>Being able to capture or predict a user's intent behind a brush in a visualization tool has important implications in two scenarios.
-First, predicting intents can be used to auto-complete a partial selection in a mixed-initiative approach, with potential benefits to selection speed, correctness, and confidence.
+<p>Predicting and capturing an analyst’s intent behind a selection in a data visualization is valuable in two scenarios: First, a successful prediction of a pattern an analyst intended to select can be used to auto-complete a partial selection which, in turn, can improve the correctness of the selection.
+Second, knowing the intent behind a selection can be used to improve recall and reproducibility.
-Second, capturing the intent of a selection can be used to improve recall, reproducibility, and even re-use.
-Augmenting provenance logs with semi-automatically captured intents makes it possible to save the reasoning behind selections.
-In this paper, we introduce a method to infer intent for selections and brushes in scatterplots.
-We first introduce a taxonomy of types of patterns that users might specify, which we elicited in a formative study conducted with professional data analysts and scientists.
-Based on this, we identify algorithms that can classify these patterns, and introduce various approaches to score the match of each pattern to an analyst's selection of items.
-We introduce a system that implements these methods for scatterplots and ranks alternative patterns against each other.
-Analysts then can use these predictions to auto-complete partial selections, and to conveniently capture their intent and provide annotations, thus making a concise representation of that intent available to be stored as provenance data.
+In this paper, we introduce methods to infer analyst's intents behind selections in data visualizations, such as scatterplots.
+We describe intents based on patterns in the data, and identify algorithms that can capture these patterns.
+Upon an interactive selection, we compare the selected items with the results of a large set of computed patterns, and use various ranking approaches to identify the best pattern for an analyst's selection.
+We store annotations and the metadata to reconstruct a selection, such as the type of algorithm and its parameterization, in a provenance graph.
+We present a prototype system that implements these methods for tabular data and scatterplots.
+Analysts can select a prediction to auto-complete partial selections and to seamlessly log their intents.
+We discuss implications of our approach for reproducibility and reuse of analysis workflows.
-We evaluate our approach using interviews with domain experts and in a quantitative crowd-sourced study, in which we show that using auto-complete leads to improved selection accuracy for most types of patterns.</p>
+We evaluate our approach in a crowd-sourced study, where we show that auto-completing selection improves accuracy, and that we can accurately capture pattern-based intent.</p>
 "
 ---